sakaiproject/sakai/dashboard/README.txt

 The students primarily responsible for defining requirements and developing the initial design for the dashboard were Caitlin Holman and Nikola Collins.

+Thanks to Tiffany Chow and Shwetangi Savant for their assistance with usability and quality assurance testing.